byeokim/gmailpush/README.md

 ##### withLabelIds `array of strings`

 Specifies which label ids should be included in `labelIds` of messages this method returns.
 Elements will be OR-ed.
-If not provided, Gmailpush won't filter by `withLabelIds`.
+If not provided, Gmailpush won't filter by `withLabelIds`. `withLabelIds` would filter out any messages with `messageDeleted` type of history because they don't have `labelIds`.
 User-generated labels have label ids which don't match their label names.
 To get label id for user-generated label, use `getLabels()`. `withLabelIds` and `withoutLabelIds` cannot contain the same label id.

 ##### withoutLabelIds `array of strings`

 Specifies which label ids should *not* be included in `labelIds` of messages this method returns.
 Elements will be OR-ed.
-If not provided, Gmailpush won't filter by `withoutLabelIds`.
+If not provided, Gmailpush won't filter by `withoutLabelIds`. `withoutLabelIds` would not filter out messages with `messageDeleted` type of history because they don't have `labelIds` to be filtered.
 User-generated labels have label ids which don't match their label names.
 To get label id for user-generated label, use `getLabels()`. `withLabelIds` and `withoutLabelIds` cannot contain the same label id.

 #### Return `array of objects || []`